Italy : Safety by CityItaly - safety as a country

 Warnings & Dangers in Milan

 Milan is a very safe city, although some areas attract a lot of pickpockets.
 There are neighborhoods outside the city that are best to be avoided.
 Some scams are possible at the center of the Duomo where people will ask you for some money.
 Besides a large police presence in the area, some pickpockets still operate, as well as bag-snatchers.

 TRANSPORT & TAXIS RISK : MEDIUM

-Tourist need to be aware of the fake taxis and use only the licensed ones, which have a taxi sign on the roof.
+Tourist needs to be aware of the fake taxis and uses only the licensed ones, which have a taxi sign on the roof.
 Make sure the meter in the taxi has been turned on and reset.
 Buses are comfortable, punctual and clean, so they can be a good option to travel around the city.
-Pedestrians should take care at Zebra crossings, considering the fact that vehicles do not always stop, even though they are required to.
+Pedestrians should take care of Zebra crossings because vehicles do not always stop, even though they are required to.

 PICKPOCKETS RISK : MEDIUM

 Milan is very prone to pickpockets.
 There are even maps with the most frequent pickpocket’s locations.
 The city center is the place where thieves use a variety of methods to distract you and rob you.
 Take care on public transport and in crowded areas since the risk exists.
 However, the vigilant person will not encounter any problems.

 NATURAL DISASTERS RISK : LOW

 When the natural hazards are in question, Italy is prone to some minor tremors and earthquakes.
 But they are not very frequent and do not represent a serious threat.